Wondering How To Improve Employee Engagement? Remove These 5 Barriers

 From our research, we've identified the following as the most common barriers to engagement for employees in all types and sizes of organizations:

-4. A perception of lack of opportunity for growth and development.
+A perception of lack of opportunity for growth and development.
 In order to be engaged, employees have to be able to see the way forward in their own careers and anticipate future professional success.
-If employees can see the opportunity for training, career development, lateral movements, or promotion—if the organization creates a path that makes professional growth possible— employees are likely to be more engaged.
+If employees can see the opportunity for training, career development, lateral movements, or promotion — if the organization creates a path that makes professional growth possible — employees are likely to be more engaged.

-If, on the other hand, an employee approaches his or her manager to discuss training or development options, and is told “wait until next year,” or the employee has never seen anyone promoted from within the organization, the perception of a lack of opportunity can be a barrier to engagement.
-During times of crises, organizations may have to curtail or re-prioritize their talent development activities.
-This does not necessarily have to result in a decline in employee engagement.
-In these situations, if organizations explain the reasons why, for example, they are temporarily curtailing promotions or transfers, employees may be disappointed but they can still feel respected.
-When the crisis passes though, the organization must be sure to re-communicate the new plan so employees who have been waiting will not feel left out.
-Anything else will become a barrier to trust and ultimately to employee engagement.
-Engagement can remain strong even when employees cannot have everything they desire in the moment, as long as they trust their leaders.
+If, on the other hand, an employee approaches his or her manager to discuss training or development options, and is told "wait until next year," or the employee has never seen anyone promoted from within the organization, the perception of a lack of opportunity can be a barrier to engagement.
+Even when organizations face budget constraints or business challenges that limit immediate growth opportunities, transparent communication about the reasons and a clear plan for the future can help maintain trust.
+Engagement can remain strong even when employees cannot have everything they desire in the moment, as long as they trust their leaders and understand the path forward.

 Surveys provide organizations with the means to identify the specific barriers standing in the way of engagement across the company, or in particular business units, locations, or departments.
 It is typical to find that some barriers to engagement are felt by all employees, regardless of where they sit in the organization.
 It is also true that there could be unique barriers to engagement within certain parts of the organization and within certain employee groups (for example, newer employees versus those with longer tenure).